 So after many months, the end is almost in sight.
 You’ve gone through the viewing and negotiations.
-The mortgage application has been approved, and you’ve painstakingly put together your co-op board package.
-Now one final thing stands between you and the closing day on your NYC co-op apartment.
+The mortgage application has been approved, and you’ve put together your co-op board package painstakingly.
+Now one final thing stands between you and the closing day of your NYC co-op apartment.
 The board interview.
 This part causes the most anxiety.
 Fail a co-op board interview, and the deal could fall apart.
-Despite the stress they cause in buyers, most co-op board interviews are pretty casual.
-The board has probably already approved your board package and now just wants to meet you as a formality and to see what you’re like in person.
+However, despite the stress they cause to buyers, most co-op board interviews are pretty casual.
+The board has probably already approved your board package and wants to meet you as a formality and see what you’re like in person.

 Asking too many or the wrong questionsAsking too many or the wrong questions

-We’re usually told that it’s better to ask and know than to not ask and never know.
+We’re usually told that it’s better to ask and know than not to ask and never know.
 Well, not in this case.
-When the interview comes to an end, you’ll be invited to ask any questions of your own.
-If you’ve chosen a buyer’s agent that’s worth their salt, they’ll have advised you not to accept this invite.
-The reason is that asking questions can naturally lead to raising sensitive subjects like renovations or subletting.
+When the interview ends, you’ll be invited to ask any questions of your own.
+However, if you’ve chosen a buyer’s agent worth their salt, they’ll have advised you not to accept this invite.
+The reason is that asking questions can naturally raise sensitive subjects like renovations or subletting.

+Many co-op board members take their job seriously and may not take it kindly if you ask questions like, “when can I close?” or “Can I move in on the weekend?”
+Such questions make you look like you’re taking it for granted that you are already approved.
 Asking questions can also make you come across as arrogant or entitled.
-Many co-op board members take their job very seriously and may not take it kindly if you ask questions like, “when can I close?” or “Can I move in on the weekend?”
-Such questions make you look as though you’re taking it for granted that you are already approved.
 Some co-ops allow subletting and renovations to a degree.
 But it’s a bad idea to ask about them in the interview.

 Revealing too much informationRevealing too much information